runeh/typical-fetch/README.md

 ### todo

-- Narrow after calling `withMethod` and path?
+- Narrow after calling `method` and `path`?
-- support array path?
-- Does withPath(() => {}) work when there is no arg?
-- Return new objects when building, so it's possible to chain stuff of another builder.
-Might fix some type problems?
+- Support array as return value from `path`?
+As in `['users', userId,'pages',pageNum]` turns into `/users/${userId}/pages/${pageNum}`
 - Make CallRecord typed ?
+- methods for passing body
   - jsonbody
   - formbody
-- filebody
+  - filebody (same as form?)
 - adapter for runtypes/typanion etc examples
-- mergeSearchParams function
-- Automatica header stuff for json/form/file bodies
+- Automatic header stuff for json/form/file bodies
 - copy record properly
-- rename `with`?
-Just remove it and have .method, .headers etc.
+- multiple .args calls allowed?
 - pass in args to parsers
 - pass in args to mappers
+- pass response to mappers?
+Wrap it in a proxy that throws if you try to edit/call it?
+- can parseJson just add two parsers? one for text->unknown and then the user provided one?
+- Add kitchen sink tests
+- Error handling
+- Return type